 4. Leave your valuables in your hotel room,

 Leaving your valuables in your hotel room safety deposit box means not having to worry about anything being stolen when you’re swimming or renting pedals.

-The cost of an hotel room security deposit box is ususally around 3€ a day, but it’s well worth paying for one to give you extra peace of mind.
+The cost of a hotel room security deposit box is usually around 3€ a day, but it’s well worth paying for one to give you extra peace of mind.

 5. Look out for your party

 Look out for everyone in your group, if you are out partying or just shopping around the island.
 The more eyes you have on your belongings, the better.

 9. How to Report a Crime in Mallorca?

 If you are a victim of crime, then please go to your local police station.
 Google the nearest one to you.
 Or ask in a shop, bar or at any hotel reception.

 Or you can call the crime number on +34 902 102 112.

 Depending on where you are, there may be police on the streets, so also talk to them.